Catinat-class cruiser: Service history

 Catinat was assigned to the Northern Squadron in 1898, where she conducted training exercises with the rest of the unit.
 During maneuvers that year, she accidentally ran aground, but was not seriously damaged in the incident.
 She served in the unit for less than a year before being transferred to the reserve fleet.
 Protet was sent to the Pacific Ocean for a lengthy deployment after her completion in 1899.
 She helped suppress a fire in the United States in 1900 and protected French interests in Colombia during a conflict in the country in 1901.
 Catinat had been recommissioned and sent abroad by 1901, being stationed in French Madagascar.
 She operated there at least through 1902.

 At some point thereafter, Catinat was recalled home and decommissioned once more.
 From 1903 to 1905, she lay at Lorient, where she was "completely abandoned".
 In early 1905, she was recommissioned to relieve Protet, which had also been recalled home that year.
-After arriving in France, it was determined that Protets boilers were in poor condition, but repairs were deemed to be too expensive.
+After arriving in France, it was determined that Protet's boilers were in poor condition, but repairs were deemed to be too expensive.
 She was converted into a training ship for gun crews at the Gunnery School in 1908, but served in that capacity for just two years.
 She was struck from the naval register in 1910 and thereafter broken up.
-Catinats career in the Pacific was uneventful, and she remained on station in the region through 1908.
+Catinat's career in the Pacific was uneventful, and she remained on station in the region through 1908.
 She was placed in reserve in July 1909, struck in 1910, and followed her sister ship to the breakers' yard in 1911.